Are You Ready?

 Get involved!
 Host missionaries in your home to get to know them better.
 Ask tons of questions.
 Exchange pictures.
 Visit their blogs, sign up for their newsletters.
 Listen to them and find out what passion drives them.
 Pray for their needs on a daily basis to be an active partner with them.
 You’ll be richer and wiser because of it.
 And what about your money?
 Consider giving up a CD or a new sweater to contribute to a missionary’s support.
-It’s an investment that will be a blessing to you as well as the missionary.
+It’s an investment that blesses you as well as them.

 Run for Your Life

-Or ski for your life, or swim for your life.
+Or snowboard, bike or swim for your life.
 Seriously, the life of a missionary is demanding.
 Stamina and physical fitness are important keys to living through it.
 And now is the time to start.
 Balance your food intake and get set to face any challenge that comes your way.
 You will never regret it!
 On the other hand, do everything in moderation and don’t let diet and/or fitness become a god to you.